Kobzol/hardware-effects/floating-point/README.md

 `e` is the exponent and `h` is the hidden bit.
 Most floating point numbers (except for negative and positive zeros) have the `h` bit set to one.
 However there is also a set of so-called denormal numbers that are very small (near the zero) and have the hidden bit set to zero.
-Performing some arithmetic operations on such numbers can cause severe performance degradation because they either have to be handled in software (the operating system) or they take the hardware slow path.
+Performing some arithmetic operations on such numbers can cause severe performance degradation.
+The Intel designers optimized for the fast case and denormal numbers are handled by the Microcode Sequencer, which is much slower than operating on classic floating point numbers in the FP execution units.

 Usage:
 ```bash